RedisLabs/redislabs-docs/content/rv/api/how-to/manage-api-keys.md

 1. Click the right icon, indicating 'Save'

 After adding the subnet you can add more subnets or click 'OK' button to finish.

+## Delete an allowed subnet

+1. Click the 'Manage IPs' button associated with the key.
+A pop-up window appears
+1. Click the red trashcan icon indicating 'Delete'
+1. An approve message appears, click 'Delete' in order to permanently delete the key